 Businesses often need additional cash for a variety of reasons.
 Whether you need money to keep up with expenses, marketing or hiring more help, it’s important to be able to get the funding you need.
-People usually look for funding via a bank loan first.
-However, this isn’t your only option.
-Invoice factoring is another type of financing that actually has quite a few benefits.
+People usually look for funding via a bank loan first, but this isn’t your only option.
+Invoice factoring is another type of financing that actually has many benefits.
 Let’s look at how these two types of funding compare.

 An Introduction to Invoice Factoring

 Almost all businesses have at least considered a bank loan and understand the fundamentals of how they work.
 Not everyone, however, is familiar with invoice factoring.
 This is a process where the factoring company purchases your customer invoices from you, allowing you to get immediate cash.
 The steps involved are quite simple:

 - You submit the invoices you want to use for factoring.
 The factoring company establishes a credit limit for your customers.

 - You deliver the products or services to your customer as usual.

 - After verifying that the customer has gotten their products/services, you receive cash from the factor.